Cibersino/tot/docs/issues/issue_174.md

 1. Collapse duplicated credentials-validation logic if the owner can be defined cleanly.
 2. Collapse duplicated token-read classification if the owner can be defined cleanly.
-3. Decide whether historical docs need annotation, not deletion.

 ## Acceptance Criteria

 - Every candidate in this issue has an explicit decision.
 - Any kept dormant surface is documented as intentional.
 - Any collapsed policy surface ends with one clear canonical owner.
-- Live inventory docs do not describe removed surfaces as active.
-- Historical evidence docs are preserved unless there is a deliberate archival decision.

 ## Notes